How We Got Started

-After battling depression, anxiety, and an eating disorder throughout high school, the then 18 year old, Alexander Kovarovic, attempted suicide during his senior year of high school.
+After battling depression, anxiety, and an eating disorder throughout high school, the then 18 year old Alexander Kovarovic, attempted suicide during his senior year of high school.
 In response to the suicide attempt and dangerous self harming behaviors, Alexander spent around 4 weeks in a mental health hospital where he was able to get treatment and learn how to grow toward getting better.
 Concluding his hospital stay, Alexander struggled the following year with self harming, eating disorder relapses, and self esteem issues.
 Alex's battles with mental health as a child and teenager really is what formed the One Life Project and everything we do today.

 Creation of One Love Media

 In 2017, Alexander wanted to help others in hopes of learning how to grow and work through his anxiety and depression.
 He thought that by talking with other people going through similar things, that maybe it would help.
 In May of 2017, Alexander created a Facebook page where he shared quotes, motivational content, self love pictures and feel good content in hopes of helping others struggling with what he was struggling with.
-After running the account for only 3 months, one night Alex posted an inspiring quote that went viral and was shared over 57 million times.
+After running the account for only 3 months, one night Alex posted an inspiring quote that went viral and was shared millions of times.
 His Facebook page gained 1.1 million followers in only three days.
-His continued success with the page over the past few years has led him to 4.4 million followers on that page.
+His continued success with the page over the past few years has led him to over 4 million followers on that page.
 The page is run mainly anonymously.
 Most people don't know Alex runs and oversees the page unless they know him through the One Life Project or personally.
-The page is still running the same content, all targeted to people struggling who feel alone or down on themselves and Alex has created several other pages and self help groups over the past few years in addition to his main page totaling over 5 million followers.
+The page is still running the same content, all targeted to people struggling who feel alone or down on themselves and Alex has created several other pages and self help groups over the past few years in addition to his main page which now totals over 7 million followers.
 He started One Love Media on January 2nd, 2018, which was created to oversee all of the pages, its followers, and the content posters on the pages.
 One Love Media still oversees all of the pages and content today and all income derived from these pages is made as a donation to the One Life Project.

 Creation of Anti-Bullying Nonprofit